Social Work Courses in the UK

 Introduction to Social Work

-Social Work modules will tackle these issues head on as you learn about social science, work processes and practice, risk protection, child care and ethics.
+Modules in a Social Work degree will tackle these issues head on as you learn about social science, work processes and practice, risk protection, child care and ethics.
 Degrees last for three years, with placements taking place at social work agencies during year two to give you vital experience of what the role is like in a practical environment.

 Careers in Social Work

-Social Work graduates will find employment in the charity, private and public sector.
-Career paths can begin in any number of areas, with different types of social worker working with adults, children, people with learning disabilities, the homeless, people with substance abuse issues and foster families.
+Social Work graduates will find employment in the charity, private and public sectors.
+Depending on what specialisations were undertaken whilst studying, social workers will work with adults, children, people with learning disabilities, the homeless, people with substance abuse issues and foster families.

 - Typical International Baccalaureate requirements: 32 points.